This Day In Music: May 1

 May 1, 1913 ~ Pianist, conductor, teacher Walter Susskind, full name Jan Walter Susskind, born in Prague, Czechoslovakia ~ While in Amsterdam for a piano recital, Germany invaded his native Czechoslovakia.
 On advise from his mother he decided not to return home, but flee to the UK.
 Susskind would go on to become a sought-after conductor, working with renowned orchestras in his adopted homeland the UK, Australia, the USA, and Canada, where he founded the National Youth Orchestra of Canada in 1960.
 Although Susskind, a naturalised Brit, spent considerable periods of time outside of Britain, he said he would never dream of giving up his British citizenship.
 Susskind's mother would be interned by the Nazis, but survived the war ~ Susskind passed away in 1980

 May 1, 1911 ~ Ralph Basso Jr, commonly known as jazz, R&B talent scout, A&R executive, producer, songwriter Ralph Bass, born in the Bronx, New York, USA ~ Considered a pioneer in bring African-American music into the mainstream.
-Worked for labels such as Black & White Records, Savoy Records, King Records, Fedral Records and Chess Records.
-Incremental in the careers of Lena Horne, Roosevelt Sykes, Jack McVea, T-Bone Walker, Johnny Otis, Clara Ward, the Platters, the Dominoes, Etta James, Howlin' Wolf, Muddy Waters, John Lee Hooker, Sam Cooke, James Brown, Earl Bostic, and others ~ Basso passed away in 1997
+Worked for labels such as Black & White Records, Savoy Records, King Records, Federal Records and Chess Records.
+Incremental in the careers of Lena Horne, Roosevelt Sykes, Jack McVea, T-Bone Walker, Johnny Otis, Clara Ward, the Platters, the Dominoes, Etta James, Howlin' Wolf, Muddy Waters, John Lee Hooker, Sam Cooke, James Brown, and Earl Bostic ~ Basso passed away in 1997

 May 1, 1907 ~ Soprano singer Kate Smith, full name Kathryn Elizabeth Smith, born in Greenville, Virginia, USA ~ Dubbed “the Songbird of the South” and active since the mid-1920, most notably on radio and TV including several own radio shows throughout the 1930s.
 Best known for her rendition of Irving Berlin's God Bless America ~ Smith passed away in 1986